 See For 7.2 Mounting Boreas Guidelines for selecting the mounting location for the unit.
-7.3 Mounting Alignment Guidelines on setting the alignment with respect to the vehicle.
+7.3 Mounting Alignment Guidelines on setting the alignment with respect to the vehicle and antennas.
 7.4 Cable Bend Radius Recommendation on the bend radius of Advanced Nav- igation supplied cables.
 7.5 MIL-DTL-38999 Series III Connector Mating Information on correctly mating a connector 7.6 Power Supply Recommendations for setting up power supply.
 7.7 Electrical Domains Information on how to minimise interference due to noise.
-7.8 Networking Information about changing Boreas to a fixed IP address system after establishing a connection.
-7.9 Odometer Different options using an odometer to improve the nav- igation and orientation.
-7.10 Magnetics Information on the effects of magnetic interference.
-7.11 Vibration Steps to mitigate the adverse effects of vibration on the performance.
+7.8 GNSS Antennas Guidelines on how to install GNSS antennas and route cables.
+7.9 Networking Information about changing Boreas to a fixed IP address system after establishing a connection.
+7.10 Odometer Different options using an odometer to improve the nav- igation and orientation.
+7.11 Magnetics Information on the effects of magnetic interference.
+7.12 Vibration Steps to mitigate the adverse effects of vibration on the performance.